Description of the test

-In general, if you are having blood taken for cholesterol testing, you should not eat or drink anything except water at least 9 to 12 hours before the test.
+You may be asked to fast before the test.
+If so, you should not eat or drink anything except water at least 9 to 12 hours before the test.
 If you have had a radioactive scan in the past week, tell your doctor as this may affect the results of an LDL test.

 Wear a sleeveless or loose-sleeved top so you can easily expose your upper arm.

 Arrange for someone to drive you home from the hospital, office, or clinic.